-The difference in groundnut pot pod yield with in a broad bed furrow and conventional sowing is justified shown in Table-1.
-Results from 50 frontline demonstrations conducted on 20 ha area in farmer fields between 2015-16 and 2016-17 showed that the average higher pod (2,3.79 tq/ha) yield yield (2.379 t/ha) of groundnut was recorded in FLDs over the average farmer than farmer's practice pod yield (1,8.96 tq/ha) recorded.
-Due to Through the introduction of improved TAG-25 variety with and appropriate production technology, the pod yield of groundnut may be raised could be increased by by 25.78 % above the pod yield achieved compare to by local agricultural methods of groundnut cultivation.
-Jat and Katiyar (2015), Pawar et al., (2017) and Undhad et al., (2019) all found reported similar results.
+The difference in groundnut pod yield in a broad bed furrow and conventional sowing is shown in Table-1.Results showed that the higher pod 23.79 q/ha yield of groundnut in FLDs than farmers' practices pod yield (18.96 q/ha) recorded.
+Through the introduction of improved variety and appropriate production technology, the pod yield of groundnut could be increased by 25.78 % above compare to local agricultural methods of groundnut cultivation.
+Jat and Katiyar (2015), Pawar et al., (2017) and Undhad et al., (2019) all reported similar results.